henichole/eCommerce-Project/starting_with_data.md

 --After adding the column "visitnumber" in, I realized there is another problem, since there are only 534 rows in the all_sessions table, and 34433 rows in the analytics, the PK and FK is different, so I cannot do that.
 The best result would be my rounded fullvisitorID in the analytics table.
 I manually looked for 1957460000000000000 and this fullbisitorID doesn't exist in the all_sessions table.
 There must be some data lost mistake during my cleaning process that I didn't know of.

-Question 2: From the sales_report table, find the products skus that has high sold rate, low stock level and a long resctokingleadtime.
+Question 2: From the sales_report table, find the products skus that has high sold rate, low stock level and a long restockingleadtime.

 SQL Queries: